 Mark offered some guidance words into our „working meditation“, while also drawing from our felt experience in this very moment, which we shared with each other.
 Sharing our experience, emotions and thoughts without being questioned or replied to, can feel socially very connecting in a group.

 This working component felt especially meaningful and satisfying to us – definitely worth to be integrated into a future retreat experience at MVI, next to silent sitting or walking meditation, mindful movement like yoga, or any more technical or higher cardio physical activity, but also next to any arts and crafting activity, planting and harvesting and cooking and even washing dishes and cleaning the campus.

 With creating this stone wall, we felt the satisfaction of leaving a constructive legacy to this place, the MVI, having contributed together in our group a little piece to its growth in this amazing mosaic.

 We closed this experience with a slow food dinner at the local “Galaberna”, sharing in a circle of attentive listeners what we were grateful for and appreciative of during the last days, and also what our learnings and take-aways are.

 It has been an amazing time together, up here in the mountains, exploring, sharing, experimenting, questioning, enjoying, laughing – just being while doing.

-One of the concrete outcomes is that Mark will teach a first mindfulness nature retreat course up here the the MonViso Institute, July 13-20th, 2020.
+One of the concrete outcomes is that Mark will teach a first mindfulness nature retreat course at the MonViso Institute, in July 2020 (exact dates tbc).
 We are honored and happy to welcome him back up here next year.